resilda/chat-app/README.md

 Check the comments within the file projects for a better understaning of how the chat-app is build.

---> And also, join us for a interesting topic discussion :) <--
+--> And also, join us for an interesting topic discussion :) <--